 save some column densities allows you to specify which column densities to output.
-The code reads in a series of lines that give chemical elements and ionization stages.
+The code reads in a series of lines that give either the names of molecular species between quotes, or chemical elements and ionization stages.
 These end with a line that starts with end.
 The logs of the column densities of these species will be output in one line with each column density separated by a tab character.
 The following is an example:

 '''

 save some column densities "test.col"

 hydrogen 2

 helium 2

 carbon 2

+"H+"

+"He+"

+"C+"

+"CO"

 end of column densities

 '''

 The name of a chemical element must appear in the first four columns of each line and be followed by the ionization stage.
-One is the atom, 2 the first ion, etc.
+One is the atom, 2 the first ion, etc. The first 3 species within quotes replicate the previous three lines, while the next three lines will generate values for the CO molecule, CO+ molecular ion, and cobalt atom.